-J-Term runs from January 2 to January 17, 2021.
+J-Term runs from January 4 to January 19, 2022.
 Current students and non-matriculated students will be able to take one course with an HWS faculty member for 3.5 hours, seven days a week (note that J-Term courses meet on weekends).
 Classes are scheduled in the mornings, with afternoons and evenings for class preparation, projects and assignments.

-ENTR 201 Quantitative Tools, Thomas Drennen
+ENTR 201 Quantitative Tools, Craig Talmage

 This course teaches the basic accounting, statistical, and Excel skills necessary for success in the Entrepreneurial minor.
 All of the examples will be done using Excel.
 The accounting techniques covered will include: accounting terminology; the accounting equation; how to prepare and analyze financial statements ( the balance sheet, income statement, and statement of cash flows): operational costing considerations; cost behavior and cost-volume-profit analysis; differential analysis and product pricing; and budgeting.
 The statistical concepts which will be covered include: data collection; basic measures of summarizing data; presenting data in tables and charts; hypothesis formulation and testing; sampling techniques; normal distributions; and simple regressions techniques.